Last Updated on October 27, 2020

 The Saltaire United Reformed Church designed by the pair is now a Grade 1 listed building.

 It is also worth remembering that these houses are still lived in – as it states in the official trail booklet “Saltaire is a community and not a museum” so please respect their privacy.

 Learn more – Beautiful towns and villages to visit in England

 The Salt Mills were opened by Titus Salt in 1853 and some 3000 workers were producing up to 30,000 yards of cloth a day (Saltaire Trail).

 In 1987 the now empty and silent mill was bought by Jonathan Silver, an entrepreneur who created the 1853 gallery.
-The gallery exhibited works by local artists including David Hockney who is from nearby Bradford and was the beginning of the regeneration of the area.
-The Mill still holds one of the largest collections of Hockneys in the world.
+The gallery exhibits works by local artists including David Hockney who is from nearby Bradford.
+The Mill holds one of the largest collections of Hockneys in the world.

-There is loads to see in the Mill – a lot of art from Hockney to enjoy, shops to peruse and a number of places to stop off for a drink/sandwich or a meal.
-(And the serviette in Salts Diner has the best logo ever – designed by Hockney!!)
+There is lots to see in the Mill including art by David Hockney, shops to peruse and a number of places to stop off for a drink, sandwich or a meal.
+(And the serviette in Salts Diner has the best logo ever – designed by Hockney!)